Grimshaw Guitars

 Grimshaw Guitars (initially "Emile Grimshaw & Son") was a British manufacturer of guitars and related instruments from the 1930s to the 1980s, known for producing acoustic archtop guitars in the 1930s–1940s, electrified archtop guitars (with pickups) in the 1940s and 1950s, semi-solid (thinline) electric guitars in the 1950s–1960s, and mainly solidbody guitars from the late 1950s to 1980s, along with smaller quantities of banjos (including a "Vivavox" line), hawaiian guitars (both acoustic and solidbody electric), electric bass guitars, acoustic guitars (some with pickups) and nylon string guitars.
 Their archtop guitars were used by British players from the 1930s to the 1950s, when equivalent (and potentially higher quality) U.S.-made instruments were difficult to obtain in Britain, and their early electric thinline instruments such as the "S.S.1" and "S.S.1 deluxe" (S.S. standing for "short scale") were popular with British "beat" groups of the early 1960s.
 Sales declined in the later 1960s and 1970s with easier access by customers to better made (and more expensive) U.S. instruments at one end of the scale, and cheaper imported instruments, mostly from Japan, with which the Grimshaw line could not compete on price.
-The Grimshaw factory closed in the mid 1980s and its junior partner founder, Emile Grimshaw Jnr, passed away in 1987.
+The Grimshaw factory closed in the mid 1980s and its junior partner founder, Emile Grimshaw Jnr, died in 1987.
 Since that time, surviving instruments (for example from the 1960s) occasionally appear on the used market but tend to be somewhat overshadowed in favour of better known instruments of similar age by other British manufacturers such as Burns, Vox, etc.